Coming soon! Our webinar just ended. Check back soon to watch the video.

 In this session, you will learn downsampling strategies and techniques for your InfluxDB data.

-Watch the webinar “Downsampling Your Data” by clicking on the download button on the right.
+Watch the webinar “Downsampling Your Data” by filling out the form and clicking on the download button on the right.
 This will open the recording.

 Here is an unedited transcript of the webinar “Downsampling Your Data.”
 This is provided for those who prefer to read than watch the webinar.
 Please note that the transcript is raw.
 We apologize for any transcribing errors.

 • Noah Crowley: Developer Advocate, InfluxData